Graduate Certificate in Bioethics

 Program Director: Piers Rawling, Professor and Chair of Philosophy

-Associate Program Director: Tracie Mahaffey, Associate Teaching Faculty
+Associate Program Director: Tracie Mahaffey, Senior Teaching Faculty

 The Graduate Certificate in Bioethics is designed to meet the needs of current graduate students, as well as individuals working in the areas of health care, health policy, and biomedical research.
 The certificate will help prepare graduate students and working healthcare professionals for leadership and administrative positions, and membership on ethics committees and IRBs.
 It will also benefit students who wish to enroll in graduate and professional degree programs, and/or compete for prestigious fellowships in bioethics and clinical bioethics.